preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/settings/header/header-65/index.rst

 Custom Sort
 -------------
-If you selected "Cistom Sort" above, the following is shown:
+If you selected "Custom Sort" above, the following is shown:

 .. image:: header-custom-sort.png

-Use the arrows to decide in which order items form the various sources are shown.
+Use the arrows to decide in which order links form the various sources are shown.

 Logo
 ************